rioualen/gene-regulation/README.md

         GSM521935/
             SRR051930.sra
 ```
+Raw data is downloadable from the GEO platform.
+The automatic downloading is soon to be integrated in the workflow.

-It is assumed that the reference genome is to be downloaded to the `/data/genome` directory:
+The reference genome will be automatically downloaded in the `/data/genome` directory:

 ```
 /data/